Skip to main content

 3. Confirm DMV reporting duties using Oregon DMV guidance: Accident Reporting.

-4. Preserve evidence: photos, witness contacts, scene conditions, repair estimates.
+4. Preserve evidence: photos, witness contacts, scene conditions, repair estimates, and the other vehicle’s plate/state information.

 5. Track wage and functional losses from day one.

-6. Keep a communication log for every insurer contact.
+6. Keep a communication log for every insurer contact, including the adjuster’s location, claim number, and any statements about which policy applies.

 Small gaps early often become large disputes later.